-SMTP Error 451 4.3.2 is a temporary rejection error that occurs when a receiving mail server is unavailable typically due to overload, maintenance, or a shutdown in progress.
+SMTP Error 451 4.3.2 is a temporary rejection error that occurs when a receiving mail server is unavailable — typically due to overload, maintenance, or a shutdown in progress.
+Unlike permanent 5xx errors, a 451 means the server expects to recover and your message will be retried automatically.
 To fix it:

 - Check the receiving server’s status page for outages.